"Vaporettos or water buses are elongated boats that used to be run on steam in the past"

-When it comes to water buses, there are two main reasons why you would use this kind of Venice transport and incorporate it into your cruiser's limited day:
+When it comes to these special Venetian water buses, there are two main reasons why you would use this kind of Venice transport and incorporate it into your cruiser's limited day:

-After years or working on cruise ships and advising people on how to go about getting around La Serenissima, we have noticed something interesting: first time cruisers to to this popular cruise destination tend to call ALL Venice boats - water taxis!
+After many years of working on cruise ships and advising people on how to go about getting around La Serenissima, we have noticed something interesting: first-time cruisers to this popular cruise destination tend to call ALL Venice boats - 'water taxis'!

-If you're making the same mistake, here's a few tips on how to discern water buses from Venice water taxis and when to use which:
+If you're making the same mistake, here are a few tips on how to discern water buses from Venice water taxis and when to use which:

 Vaporettos or water buses are elongated boats that used to be run on steam in the past and are: